 One concept that has gained increasing popularity in recent years is the idea of a PR, where individuals can focus on their specific fitness goals and work towards achieving their own personal record.

-Whether you are looking to build a particular muscle group, improve your heart health, or maintain your current fitness level, a personal record will help you succeed.
+Whether you are looking to build a particular muscle group, improve your heart health, or maintain your current fitness level, a personal record will help you to keep track.

 A PR, better described as a ‘Personal Record’, is a Strength or Fitness based milestone which highlights an individuals best achievement to date

-But achieving a personal record isn’t just about the numbers; it’s also about the journey the different ways in which you can reach your goals.
-It’s about the hard work and dedication that goes into training and improving our performance and the satisfaction from achieving something we never thought possible.
+A personal record highlights the hard work and dedication that goes into training and improving your performance and the satisfaction from achieving something we never thought possible.

-Regardless of the specific approach taken, achieving new personal records aims to help gym members improve their physical fitness, build muscle mass, and ultimately lead healthier and more active lives.
+Regardless of the specific approach taken, achieving new personal records aims to help you improve your physical fitness, build muscle mass, and ultimately lead a healthier life.

 Evaluating Your Personal Record in the Gym

-- Identify the particular exercise or muscle you want to focus.
-For example, compound exercises such as the bench press or squat are commonly monitored by way of a personal best helping to track a lifters strength gains, this is especially helpful for competitions in powerlifting and weightlifting.
+- Identify the particular exercise or muscle you want to focus on.
+For example, compound exercises such as the bench press or squat are commonly monitored by way of a personal best helping to track a lifters strength gains.
+This is especially helpful for competitions in powerlifting and weightlifting.